LaravelDaily/Booking-Com-Simulation-Laravel/course/08-property-search-property-show-facilities.md

-Now imagine the user clicks on the property to choose the apartment.
-Inside of the property view, we need to show the full list of available apartments, with their **facilities**:
+Now imagine the user clicking on the property to choose the apartment.
+Inside the property view, we need to show the full list of available apartments, with their **facilities**:

 ![Property show facilities](images/property-show-facilities.png)